Brian Leeds

 Brian Leeds (born April 20, 1991), better known by the pseudonyms Pendant, Huerco S., Loidis, and Royal Crown of Sweden, is an American independent electronic musician.
-He is considered a pioneer in the genre of outsider house, a more experimental and lo-fi form of deep house.
+Born in Emporia, Kansas, United States, he is considered a pioneer in the genre of outsider house, a more experimental and lo-fi form of deep house.
 His recent work has abandoned outsider house in favour of an ambient sound.
 His music has received attention from, among others, The Fader, FACT Magazine and Tiny Mix Tapes, the latter of whom awarded his 2018 album Make Me Know You Sweet with the "Eureka!" rating of 4 out of 5.